AliBasicCoder/super-svelte-router/README.md

 then Router component handles that event and change the ui

-ALSO: Router component handles [pop state event](https://developer.mozilla.org/en-US/docs/Web/API/Window/popstate_event) and changes the ui
+ALSO Router component handles [pop state event](https://developer.mozilla.org/en-US/docs/Web/API/Window/popstate_event) and changes the ui

 ## redirect